Empathising–systemising theory: Evolutionary explanations for sex differences

 Baron-Cohen presents several possible evolutionary psychology explanations for this sex difference.
 For example, he says that better empathising may improve care of children, and that better empathy may also improve women's social network which may help in various ways with the caring of children.
 On the other hand, he says that systemising may help males become good hunters and increase their social status by improving spatial navigation and the making and use of tools.

 Extreme male brain theory of autism

 Baron-Cohen's work in systemising-empathising led him to investigate whether higher levels of fetal testosterone explain the increased prevalence of autism spectrum disorders among males in his theory known as the "extreme male brain" theory of autism.
-A review of his book The Essential Difference published in Nature in 2003 summarizes his proposals as: "the male brain is programmed to systemize and the female brain to empathize ...
+A review of his book The Essential Difference published in Nature in 2003 summarises his proposals as: "the male brain is programmed to systemize and the female brain to empathize ...
 Asperger's syndrome represents the extreme male brain".

-Baron-Cohen and colleagues extended the E–S theory into the extreme male brain theory of autism, which hypothesizes that autism shows an extreme of the typical male profile.
+Baron-Cohen and colleagues extended the E–S theory into the extreme male brain theory of autism, which hypothesises that autism shows an extreme of the typical male profile.
 This theory divides people into five groups: